ClericPy/ichrome/README.md

 ### [Async] Operation with asyncio

-> Use in production environment.
+> For interactive debugging the raw protocols.

 ```python
 import asyncio